firehawkvfx/firehawk/README.md

 You’ll need to agree to the conditions of the ami, and then enter the ami ID that resulted ) visible from the aws ec2 instance console) for your region into the map.
 Feel free to commit the added AMI map back into the repo too to help others.

-in terrafThis is an example of the ami_map variable in node_centos/variables.tf
+In terraform, a map is really a dictionary for those familiar with python.
+This is an example of the ami_map variable in node_centos/variables.tf
 ```
 variable "ami_map" {
   type = "map"